aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ### 3. Consensus → Mempool

 * When the transaction is forwarded to a validator node and once the validator node becomes the leader, its consensus component will pull a block of transactions from its mempool and replicate the proposed block to other validators.
 It does this to arrive at a consensus on the ordering of transactions and the execution results of the transactions in the proposed block.
-* Note that just because a transaction T<sub>N</sub> was included in a proposed consensus block, it does not guarantee that T<sub>N </sub>will eventually be persisted in the distributed database of the Aptos Blockchain.
+* Note that just because a transaction T<sub>N</sub> was included in a proposed consensus block, it does not guarantee that T<sub>N </sub>will eventually be persisted in the distributed database of the Aptos blockchain.

 ### 4. Mempool → VM